appsmithorg/appsmith-docs/website/docs/reference/widgets/checkbox-group.md

 <dd>

-This property allows you to set the labels and values for the items in a Checkbox Group widget.
+This property allows you to set the labels and values for the items.
 You can add these labels and values directly from the user interface or use JavaScript by providing options in JSON format, like:

 ```js